 4. There are many different types of RVs.

-Even if you’ve just started your search, you’ve probably realized that RVs come in a variety of shapes, styles, sizes — and, consequently, prices and levels of luxury.
+Even if you’ve just started your search, you’ve probably realized that RVs come in a variety of shapes, styles, sizes.
+Consequently, they come in a variety of prices and levels of luxury.

 Class A Motorhomes

-These are the big, bus-shaped motorhomes you might associate with singers or movie stars — and it’s true that many of the most luxurious and well-appointed rigs on the market are Class A RVs.
-They can reach up to 45 feet in length and often feature multiple slide outs, as well as top-end appliances, full-sized kitchens, and a variety of sleeping surfaces for up to 8 or more passengers.
+These are the big, bus-shaped motorhomes you might associate with singers or movie stars.
+It’s true that many of the most luxurious and well-appointed rigs on the market are Class A RVs.
+They can reach up to 45 feet in length and often feature multiple slide outs.
+As well as top-end appliances, full-sized kitchens, and a variety of sleeping surfaces for up to 8 or more passengers.

 Class B Motorhomes